4mr0m3r0/movies-jetpack-sample/README.md

 A demo Android app that that tries to combines the latest things and good practices such as
  * Kotlin Flow.
  * Coroutines.
- * Jetpack Components: Paging 3, Navigation, WorkManager, Hilt.
+ * Jetpack Components: Paging, Navigation, WorkManager, Hilt.
  * Android KTK.
  * Clean Architecture.